MetalnAlloys/ICS-simulation/README.md

 ## How to deploy (Quick setup)
 1. Make sure all the services i.e. GNS3, docker, and vnc viewer are running
-2. Download the QEMU images (.qcow2 files) from the OneDrive link.
+2. Download the QEMU disks (.qcow2 files) from the given OneDrive link.
 Move all those images to your main GNS3 folder. e.g. /home/user/GNS3/images/QEMU/
 3. Clone this repo and create a python virtual environment (optional)
 ```sh